 The proper carbon and nitrogen compost ratio are also known as the “Brown and Green ratio” is essential for composting.
 You want the carbon to nitrogen ratio to be 30 to 1 to create a favorable composting condition.

 To err at a side of caution, you can add more carbon than nitrogen.
 As low carbon will not give you good compost quality.
 As a rule of thumb, your compost should have two parts of brown to one part of green.

 You need to keep the compost moist but not wet.
 Ventilation and mixing will help dry out a soggy pile – as will the addition of more brown material.

 Keep your compost pile covered during rain.
 If possible, use un-chlorinated water when you have to add water.

-Micro-organism survive at an ideal temperature range of 130 to 150-degree Fahrenheit.
+Microorganism survives at an ideal temperature range of 130 to 150-degree Fahrenheit.
 Most of the time weight of the compost maintains that temperature range itself.
-But sometimes with weather change when it is colder outside, you need to add bit dirt on the compost to insulate the heat.
+But sometimes with weather changes when it is colder outside, you need to add a bit of dirt to the compost to insulate the heat.

 At this temperature range, any diseased plants and insects die, and microorganism starts their work.
 The heat also helps the fibers of organic waste to break down easier and speed up the decomposition process.

 Microorganisms need oxygen to survive to keep the composting process going.
 As you pile up more waste, the weight of garbage compresses the compost heap which causes poor airflow inside the compost pile.
 You may have to turn and move the compost around to circulate the air around.

 What food can go into a compost bin?